Economy of Vietnam: Energy, mining and minerals

+Oil was discovered in Vietnam in the mid-1980s and oil production began in the 1990s.
 Crude oil was Vietnam's leading export until the late 2000s, when high-tech electrical manufactures emerged to become the biggest export market (by 2014, crude oil comprised only 5% of Vietnamese exports, compared to 20% of all exports in 1996).
 This is in part because Vietnam crude oil peaked in 2004, when crude oil represented 22% of all export earnings.
 Petroleum exports are in the form of crude petroleum because Vietnam has a very limited refining capacity.
 Vietnam's only operational refinery, a facility at Cat Hai near Ho Chi Minh City, has a capacity of only 800 oilbbl/d.
 Refined petroleum accounted for 10.2% of total imports in 2002.
 As of 2012, Vietnam had only one refinery, the Dung Quat refinery, but a second one, the Nghi Son Refinery was planned and was scheduled for construction in May 2013.